Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 • Here, “rupa” refers to the “mental reproduction of an external rupa” (with “distorted saññā“); “anicca” does not mean “impermanence;” “vipariṇāmi” does not mean “decay,” and “aññathābhāvi” does not mean “perishing.”
 The translator did not even come close to explaining the meaning of that critical verse.

 • A critical problem at the root is the following.
-By the words “rupa” or “rūpaṁ,” the Buddha almost always referred to a “mental reconstruction of an external rupa” and NOT an external rupa.
-With his wrong understanding, the translator focuses on an EXTERNAL rupa‘s impermanence, decay, and perishing.
+By the words “rupa” or “rūpaṁ,” the Buddha almost always referred to a “mental reconstruction of an external rupa,” not to an external rupa.
+From his misinterpretation, the translator focuses on the EXTERNAL rupa‘s impermanence, decay, and perishing.
 An external rupa indeed does all that.
-But any average human can tell you those characteristics about an external rupa.
+However, any average person can tell you those characteristics of an external rupa.
 There is no need for a Buddha to teach that.

 • Based on that “incorrect version of the external rupa” (created based on the “distorted saññā,”) a mind then attaches to it and starts engaging in immoral (or at least unfruitful) actions that move it AWAY from the pabhassara mind.